 Wouldn’t it be nice to know if your car truly needed a specific repair or if your mechanic was just trying to sell you something?
-When it comes to financial advice, you can get that peace of mind by working with a financial advisor who’s a fiduciary.
+When it comes to financial advice, you can get that peace of mind by working with a fiduciary financial advisor.

-Fiduciary financial advisors are legally bound to put your interests above their own.
+A fiduciary financial advisor is legally bound to put your interests above their own.
 Therefore, regardless of profit or circumstance, their advice must be best for you and not necessarily for their bottom line.

-In other words, a fiduciary financial advisor’s job is to give you the best advice possible, even if that advice isn’t in their best financial interest.
+In other words, anyone acting in a fiduciary capacity must give you the best advice possible, even if that advice isn’t in their best financial interest.

-When someone is acting as a fiduciary, they are required to act in your best interest.
+When someone is held to a fiduciary standard, they are required to act in your best interest.
 It’s not a light burden, either.
 These professionals must weigh a wide range of information and expertise and use it for your ultimate benefit.

-In addition to fiduciary financial advisors, you’ve likely met other professionals bound by fiduciary duty, including:
+In addition to fiduciary financial advisors, you’ve likely met other professionals with fiduciary relationships, including:

 In the financial world, a breach of fiduciary duty occurs any time a fiduciary financial advisor acts in a way that works against their client’s best interest.
-If that happens, the financial advisor may face financial penalties and, in severe cases, be barred from practicing.
+If that happens, the advisor may face financial penalties and, in severe cases, be barred from practice.

-When working with a fiduciary advisor, that advisor would be in breach if they:
+When working with a fiduciary advisor, your advisor would be in breach if they:

 Believe it or not, it’s pretty simple.
 You can research a financial advisor’s disciplinary history through any of the following websites: